sarisabban/DeepPhase/README.md

 **NOTE:** Depending on the number of structures you are using to compile the dataset this may take from several hours to several days to compelete.

+If you want to compile a dataset of computer generated reflections from PDB files and augment each of these example then use the following command:

+`python crystal.py --Augment NUMBER` or `python crystal.py -A 10`

+Where NUMBER is the number of augments to each example.

 5. Prepare dataset for training:
 For **DeepClass** (protein classification dataset):
 The dataset has to be segmented depending on the number of reflection points of each example into the following segmens: less the 1K, 1K-10K, 10K-500K, 500K-1M, and more than 1M.
 The 500k-1M and 1M+ will be voxelised while the others will not.
 Run the following command: